gibranoderenz/kantin-kejujuran-sea/README.md

 - python (we need the pip command)

 ## Getting Started
-In order to fully configure the project, there are a few steps.
+In order to fully configure the project, there are a few steps needed to be taken.
+(Note: I used a Windows to build this project, so the commands will be based on what I used on Windows)

 - Cloning the repo

 <pre>git clone git@github.com:gooseguy88/kantin-kejujuran-sea.git</pre>